About

 Resistant to Corrosion

-In general brass is resistant to corrosion, but particular from seawater.
+In general brass is resistant to corrosion, but particularly from seawater.
 This makes it the perfect choice for maritime and outdoor applications that are often subject to harsh weather conditions.

 Good Electrical Conductivity